AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/translation.md

 1. Use the translation projects to [manage the content translation](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/sites/administering/reusing-content/translation/managing-projects.html?lang=en) process.

+>[!TAB On-Premise]

+1. Connect AEM with your [translation service provider](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-tic.html#ConnectingtoaTranslationServiceProvider) and create [translation integration framework configurations](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-tic.html#CreatingaTranslationIntegrationConfiguration).

+1. Associate the pages of your language master with the [translation service and framework configurations](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-tic.html#ConfiguringPagesforTranslation).

+1. Identify the type of [content to translate](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-rules.html).

+1. [Prepare the content for translation](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-prep.html) by authoring the language master and creating the root pages of language copies.

+1. Create [translation projects](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-manage.html) to gather the content to translate and to prepare the translation process.

+1. Use the translation projects to [manage the content translation](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/tc-manage.html) process.

+[!ENDTABS]

 When your translation service provider does not provide a connector to integration with AEM, then AEM supports the manual export and import of translated content in XML format.

 >[!TIP]